utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/classes.md

 ```

 ## Lifecycle

-If you want to be notified when initialization and destruction of your class happens, use the `init` block and override the `_onDestroy` function respectively.
+If you want to be notified when initialization and destruction of your class' instance happens, use the `init` block
+and override the `_onDestroy` function respectively.

 ```kt
 @RegisterClass